nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 {
     _config = config;
 }

-public SqlConnection Connection
-{
-    get
-    {
-        return new SqlConnection(_config.GetConnectionString("DefaultConnection"));
-    }
-}
 ```

 ### The power of ASP<span>.NET</span> Controllers

-In the context of ASP<span>.NET</span>, each of the public methods in the controllers is considered an Action.
+In the context of ASP<span>.NET</span>, each of the public methods in the controllers is considered an **Action**.
 When our application receives incoming HTTP requests, The ASP<span>.NET</span> framework is smart enough to know which controller Action to invoke.

 How does it do this?
 Take a look at the bottom of the `Startup.cs` class